daliusd/xlsx-generator/README.md

 npm run dist
 ```

-If you have different reads refer to Electron documentation.
+If you have different needs refer to Electron documentation.

 ## License